 Surgery may be an option in certain cases of

-sinus headache, such as when you have abnormalities in the nasal passages or
+, such as when you have abnormalities in the nasal passages or

 growths called polyps that block nasal drainage.
 It is rarely an option for other types of headache.